 EV charging guides

 With the EV market growing at a rapid pace, there are now a large number of models to choose from.
-While this is good from the point of consumer choice, given the wide number of vehicle options, this also means that there are many issues to consider when choosing which EV model is right for you.
+While this is good from the point of consumer choice, given the wide number of vehicle options, this also means there are a variety of different charging set-ups on the market.

 To help you understand the strengths of each particular EV model, Zap-Map has created a number of EV charging guides for the UK’s best selling electric vehicles.
-These guides cover all aspects of charging an EV, and include models from the likes of BMW, Nissan, Renault, Tesla, and Volkswagen.
+These guides cover all aspects of charging an EV, and include models from the likes of Audi, BMW, Jaguar, Hyundai, Kia, Mercedes Benz, Nissan, Renault, Tesla, and Volkswagen.